Authentic Vintage Pretty Girl Turquoise Bracelet

 Home | Books | Articles | Shopping | View Cart | Contact | Site Map | Search

-Paula says - "One turquoise cabochon set in a smooth bezels with hand-stamped designs to the ends.
+Paula says - "One turquoise cabochon set in a smooth bezel with hand-stamped designs to the ends.
 Made in the Fred Harvey era of Native American jewelry.

-"A Pretty Girl bracelet is a lightweight split-shank souvenir bracelet from the Fred Harvey era.
-The decorations added to a Pretty Girl bracelet were set on a platform and usually were a combination of hand made and cast elements such as medallions, buttons, braids, wire and raindrops..
+"A Pretty Girl bracelet is a lightweight split-shank Native American souvenir bracelet from the Fred Harvey era.
+The decorations added to a Pretty Girl bracelet were set on a platform and usually were a combination of hand made and cast elements such as medallions, buttons, braids, wire and raindrops.
 Read more . . .

 "Are you wondering why this item is not described as Native American?
 You can find the answer by clicking here."

-On the back you can see where the center portion of the solid shank was split into two bands to make a wide area for the decorative platform on the front.
+On the back you can see where the center portion of the solid shank was split into three bands to make a wide area for the decorative platform on the front.

 three of these types of bracelets – pretty girl, split shank, and wire bracelets,